 Male social activities often revolve around food and alcohol, creating potential adherence challenges.

-- Suggest keto-friendly venues when planning outings
+- Recommend keto-friendly places when planning group events

-- Prepare standard responses to peer pressure
+- Have polite but firm responses ready to handle peer pressure

 Addressing Energy Dips During Adaptation